-"Equity" is represented by the S&P 500 Index.
-"Income" is represented by the Bloomberg Barclays Aggregate Bond Index.
-"Cash" is represented by the Bloomberg Barclays 1-3 Month US Treasury Bill Index.
-Returns displayed are total returns with quarterly rebalancing.
+"Stocks" are represented by the MSCI All Country World Index, "Bonds" are represented by the Bloomberg Universal Bond Index, and Bitcoin is represented by the Bloomberg Galaxy Bitcoin Index.
+Returns displayed are total returns.
 No transaction fees are considered.
+Risk is measured as the standard deviation of returns.
+Returns and risk are measured from historical data.
+Sources: Bloomberg and Invesco, as of 31 December 2023.
 For illustrative purposes only.
-Sources: Bloomberg and Invesco, as of 31 December 2022.
+Past performance is no guarantee of future results.
 An investment cannot be made directly into an index.
-Past performance does not guarantee future results.
+Based on Bitcoin and Portfolio Choice: An Assessment of Bitcoin in Multi-Asset Portfolios, Invesco Research working paper, February 2024.